tonik/docs/configuration.md

 #### `style.css`

 Standard theme stylesheet file.
-Defines all details about the theme displayed in admin panel.
+Defines all details about the theme displayed in the admin panel.
 Refer to [Codex](https://codex.wordpress.org/Theme_Development#Theme_Stylesheet) for more information.

 #### `config/app.php`